madhavprabhoo/calculator/README.md

     let(a, 5, let(b, mult(a, 10), add(b, a)))                    55
     let(a, let(b, 10, add(b, b)), let(b, 20, add(a, b))          40

-An expression is one of the of the following:
+An expression is one of the following:
 * Numbers: integers between Integer.MIN_VALUE and Integer.MAX_VALUE
 * Variables: strings of characters, where each character is one of a-z, A-Z
 * Arithmetic functions: add, sub, mult, div, each taking two arbitrary expressions as arguments.
 In other words, each argument may be any of the expressions on this list.